vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/tarkasangrahaH/sarva-prastutiH/02_guNaH.md

 <details><summary>English</summary>

-"For example, The taking cognizance that 'This hill has smoke - which is constantly accompanied [at the point where is originates] by fire - is [an instance of] syllogizing [i.e., of apprehending, in connection, an induction and an observation].
+"For example, The taking cognizance that 'This hill has smoke - which is constantly accompanied [at the point where is originates] by fire - is [an instance of] syllogizing [i.e., of apprehending, in connection, an induction and an observation]."
 </details>

 <details><summary>मूलम्</summary>